This post may contain affiliate links. Please read my disclosure and privacy policy.

 Preheat the oven to 350ºF and line a standard muffin tin with 12 paper liners.

 In a large bowl, combine the almond butter, pumpkin puree, maple syrup, eggs, baking powder, pumpkin spice, and sea salt.
-Stir well until the batter is smooth.
+Stir the batter well until it is smooth.

 Use a 1/4 cup measure to divide the batter among the muffin liners, and sprinkle the tops with chopped pecans, walnuts, or chocolate chips.
 (You can also stir the mix-ins into the center of the muffin if you like.)